-- 6 Set the Pre Roll to 6 Seconds, and the Post Roll to 2 Seconds.
-Notice that the Record Source menu is empty.
+- 6 Set the Pre Roll to 6 Seconds, and the Post Roll to 2 Seconds. - Notice that the Record Source menu is empty.
 To choose a source, you first need to choose the Record Track. - 7 Choose Record Track > ADR.
-Then, in the Record Source pop-up menu, choose your microphone. - The Guide Track is the track with the original dialogue that you will listen to as you record the replacement. - 8 Choose Guide Track > EMILIANA. - 9 In the Record File Name field, type your initials followed by ADR Session 1.
+Then, in the Record Source pop-up menu, choose your microphone. - The Guide Track is the track with the original dialogue that you will listen to as you record the replacement.
+The A1 ADR track is automatically enabled for recording as indicated by the red (R) record enable button. - 8 Choose Guide Track > EMILIANA. - 9 In the Record File Name field, type your initials followed by ADR Session 1.

-Next, let's move down to the Character Setup area in the center of the ADR Setup panel, and add a new character.
+Next, let's move down to the Character Setup area in the center of the ADR Setup panel and add a new character.

 10 Click the Add New button.
-In the selected Character name field, type PHILIP.
+In the selected character Name field, type PHILIP.
 When you are finished, press Return.

 When working with professional talent in an ADR session, you'll find that actors each have unique personal preferences for working with cues.
 Some like to hear a series of beeps before they speak.
-Some prefer a visual count-in, or streamer, and no beeps, whereas others want absolutely no visuals and only a single beep right before they speak.
-Fortunately, the Fairlight ADR setup panel includes a variety of audio and visual cues that you can mix and match to suit your sessions and your talent.
-In addition to switching the different audio and visual cues on or off, you can also double-click the setting name to reveal the full controls for that element.
+Some prefer a visual count-in, or a colorful streamer that moves across the onscreen text cue during recording, and no beeps, whereas others want absolutely no visuals and only a single beep right before they speak.
+Fortunately, the Fairlight ADR Setup panel includes a variety of audio and visual cues that you can mix and match to suit your sessions and your talent.
+In addition to switching the different audio and visual cues on or off, you can also double-click the setting name to reveal the full controls for that element